mdcampbell13/lms_site/README.md

 -Use media queries to switch from a one-column mobile layout to a two or more column desktop layout

 -Create a JavaScript function whose return value is used in your site.
-The function must be triggered by user action (ex: clicking a button).
+The function must be triggered by user action (ex: clicking a button). (zipcode look-up on main page)

 -Import Bootstrap from a CDN and use its column system to create a responsive design

--Create an image carousel with at least 3 images that it rotates through
+-Create an image carousel with at least 3 images that it rotates through. (on main page)

 *Mandatory Requirements: